ningzhibin/metareport/README.md

+@ updated @ 20230301

 # metareport

- The only function/purpose of this package is automatic report generation from Metalab results.
+ The function/purpose of this package is automatic report generation from Metalab results.

  The main function metareport provides an interface to take data table (and meta_table as optional)in and render rmd template into report.

- This package is designed for opencpu usage, but still can run as standalone version see examples below
+ This package is initially designed for opencpu usage, but also can run as standalone version to support local run

- This package is now under active development for Metalab HGM version only.
+ This package is under active development for Metalab MAG version, then to support general version.

 # Install and run